-At the Words Awake! conference in March, participants honored the inaugural class of inductees to the Wake Forest Writers Hall of Fame.
+At the first Words Awake! conference in March 2012, participants honored the inaugural class of inductees to the Wake Forest Writers Hall of Fame.
 They include poets, journalists, screenwriters and authors, some of them deceased but not forgotten.
 The Hall of Fame celebrates Wake Foresters who are graduates or have a long association with the University; who present exemplary work recognized at the regional or national level; who are of good character and reputation and have no stronger connection to another university.

 Maya Angelou (L.H.D. ’77)